cpq/embedded-network-programming-guide/README.md

   }
 }
 ```
 That's it!
-Flash the firmare.
+Flash the firmware.
 Open your browser, type board's IP address and
 see the "ok" message.

 Note that the [mg_http_reply()](https://mongoose.ws/documentation/#mg_http_reply)